How To Stop Being Insecure And Second Guessing Yourself

 Make a list of things you’re proud of — every accomplishment, however small, that made you proud of yourself in that moment.

 And give yourself at least some of the credit for making it happen.
+This kind of confidence will make you even more attractive to a partner.

 Think of things other people have said that made you feel unique and grateful for your gifts.